Do you sense it? That palpable feeling of uncertainty, anger, and anxiety in the air?

 - I love to add in some Epsom salt and essential oils to the mix for the ultimate calming bath.

 Will any of these tips heal the world?
 Nope.
 I simply want to offer you some of my favorite tools when sometimes taking any action to move forward seems difficult.
 There is much work to be done here on this Earth plane, and I don’t want you or me to be a ball of angry anxiety as we embark on it!

 Have a favorite de-stressing tip?
-I’d love to hear it, feel free to comment below and let me know!
+I’d love to hear it, feel free to send me a DM!

 Cassie Uhl is the author of five books and two card decks, an artist, intuitive energy healer, and death doula.
 Her lineage and practices are rooted in pagan earth-based spiritual practices of Northern Europe.
 She approaches her work and clients with trauma-informed support through all phases of life.
 She currently resides on the land of the Myaamia people in so-called Indiana of the US.